Bedrock-OSS/bedrock-wiki/docs/world-generation/structure_features.md

 	- experimental
 ---

-Structure feature is one of the most basic feature.
-It places exported `.mcstructure` file in the world.
+Structure features places exported `.mcstructure` file into the world using `minecraft:structure_template_feature`.

 This tutorial will show you how to make:

 -   Surface structure,